CSCfi/csc-user-guide/docs/apps/diamond.md

 diamond help
 ```

-CSC provides Diamond indexes for Uniprot databases (swiss) and NCBI non-redundant database (nr).
+CSC provides Diamond indexes for SwissProt (swiss) Uniprot databases (uniprot) and NCBI non-redundant database (nr).
 Location of these databases is defined with the environment variable `$DIAMONDDB`.
 For example, searching hits for a set of nucleotide sequences from the SwissProt database could be done with the command:

 ```bash
 diamond blastx --query nuc.fasta -d $DIAMONDDB/swiss --out diamond_results.txt -p 4 --max-target-seqs 500